About CultureWise

 Regularly reevaluate every aspect of your job to find ways to improve.
 Don’t be satisfied with the status quo.
 “Because we’ve always done it that way” is not a reason.
 Keep getting better.

-Practice Blameless Problem Solving
+Practice Blameless Problem-Solving

 Apply your creativity, spirit, and enthusiasm to developing solutions, rather than pointing fingers and dwelling on problems.
 Identify lessons learned and use those lessons to improve our processes so we don’t make the same mistake again.
 Get smarter with every mistake.
 Learn from every experience.